-To highlight individuals and businesses that are flourishing from the economic growth of trail development.
+To highlight the opportunities that flow from the economic growth of trail development and sustainable tourism developments

 Kahurangi National Park is the 2nd largest national park in NZ with some of the most diverse and spectacular landscapes in the country.
 Free flowing pristine rivers tumble out of alpine tussock lands and temperate rainforest.
 Untouched wilderness is intersected by one of NZ's Great Walks, The Heaphy Track and the recently completed Old Ghost Road, at 85km the longest single track in the nation.
 Bordered on the south by one of the biggest volume rivers, The Buller.
 Running through the heart of Kahurangi is the Mokihinui, a swift flowing torrent hemmed in by a stunning granite canyon.
 The Aorere tumbles out of the mountains in the North through bands of limestone, emptying into the tocean at Golden Bay the start and finish point of this epic journey.
 The planned duration is 8-10 days.